philipposk/SalonApp/README.md

-Here’s your full edited version with **Emily → SalonApp** and all references to nails replaced with **general beauty/wellness services**:
+The SalonApp app is a comprehensive iOS application built with SwiftUI for managing beauty salons and studios, providing a complete ecosystem for clients, technicians, and administrators.

 ---

-The SalonApp -

-A comprehensive iOS application built with SwiftUI for managing beauty salons and studios, providing a complete ecosystem for clients, technicians, and administrators.

 ## 📱 Overview